DoctorMcKay/node-steam-user/doc/ChatRoom.md

 Requests to join a chat room group.
 If the provided group ID or invite code are not valid, you will get an `Error` with message `"Invalid group ID or invite code"`.

+### inviteUserToGroup(groupId, steamId[, callback])
+- `groupId` - The chat group ID you want to invite a friend to
+- `steamId` - Your friend's `SteamID` object, or a string that can parse into one
+- `callback` - Optional.
+Called when the request completes
+	- `err` - An `Error` object on failure, or `null` on success

+Invites a Steam friend to join a chat room group.
+You must have permission to do so.

+Always returns success, even if you don't have permission to send this invite.

 ### sendFriendMessage(steamId, message[, options][, callback])
 - `steamId` - The SteamID of your friend, as a `SteamID` object or a string that can parse into one
 - `message` - The string message you want to send